zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue 28 Apr 2020 02:12:02 PM Beijing`]
-1. The next task is to implement `Authentication and access control` for rpc-frmwrk.
+1. The next task is to implement `Authentication and access control` for `rpc-frmwrk`.

 [`Sun 26 Apr 2020 06:19:24 PM Beijing`]
 1. Multihop is almost completed, but testing will continue to cover more test cases.